He...Susmaryosep! (4 Fathers): Production

 The film was first pitched by Boy Vinarao for Solar Films in June 2001, with Epy Quizon, Joel Torre, Gerard Madrid and Bojo Molina originally part of the cast.
 However, Solar backed out during the film's pre-production a couple of months later.
-Maverick Films was tapped to produce the film, with Bobby Andrews and Polo Ravales replacing Epy and Joel respectively.
+Maverick Films, a company headed by former Viva producer Eric Cuatico, was tapped to produce the film, with Bobby Andrews and Polo Ravales replacing Epy and Joel respectively.